Complaints

 How will jLiving respond to complaints ?

-jLIving will make every effort to resolve a query or complaint as quickly and as informally as possible.
-In many instances it is possible to resolve a complaint as soon as it is raised or reported, however there will be occasions where we may need to gather more information or seek advice. jLiving staff will make every endeavour to advise how long the process is likely to take.
+jLIving will make every effort to resolve a query or complaint as quickly and as informally as possible and in line with the Housing Ombudsman Complaints Handling Code requirements.
+In many instances it is possible to resolve a complaint as soon as it is raised or reported, however there will be occasions where we may need to gather more information or seek advice.

 Complaints Officer